haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 ## IS STAGE (ISSUE STAGE)

 -rd will first update the FRAT
--uop will be assigned to an open Reservation Station (RSV)
+-instruction will be assigned to an open Reservation Station (RSV)

 ## RS (Reservation Station) STAGE
 Centralized Reservation Station to reduce stalls